dernhelm7/ligo/gitlab-pages/docs/advanced/polymorphism.md

-If we see in detail, there is almost no difference between `id` and `idnat`: it's just the type that changes, but for the rest, the body of the function stays the same.
+If we see in detail, there is almost no difference between `id` and `idnat`: it's just the type that changes, but for the rest, the body of the function remains the same.

-Parametric polymorphism allows us to write a single function declaration that works for both cases.
+Thanks to parametric polymorphism, we can write a single function declaration that works for both cases.

 <Syntax syntax="pascaligo">